bcmclean/parallel-programming/OpenMP-Exam.md

 and return global_result

 2. With reduction
+    - Global result is private to each thread, on exit they are all added together

 3. Manually divide the threads
     - Iterations must be divisible by number of threads